 Why is Vitamin B12 important?

-Vitamin B12 is needed to keep your blood healthy and is used by the body to make proteins.
-Most people can easily get all the vitamin B12 they need from food, but some groups of people, such as vegans, have to work harder to get enough vitamin B12 in their diets.
-Having a diet that is too low in vitamin B12 over time can cause anemia (a condition that occurs when you don’t have enough healthy red blood cells) or problems with memory and confusion.
+Vitamin B12 is needed to keep your blood cells healthy and is used by the body to make proteins like hormones and enzymes needed for digestion.
+Most people can easily get all the vitamin B12 they need from food.
+However, some groups of people, such as vegans, have to work harder to get enough vitamin B12 in their diets.
+Over time, not getting enough vitamin B12 from food can cause anemia (a condition that makes it harder for your red blood cells to work well).
+Without enough vitamin B12, someone may feel tired, weak, or confused and may ave low appetite or numbing in hands and feet.

 How much Vitamin B12 do I need every day?